 - A Satisfactory Academic Progress Appeal Form - A personal statement describing the circumstances that resulted in the student not meeting SAP and the steps the student has taken to achieve academic success going forward, specifically in the term for which the student is appealing for financial aid.
-This should be a specific plan for being able to meet the SAP standards and graduation requirements in a timely manner. - Third party documentation supporting the appeal.
-Examples of such documentation include, but are not limited to, written statements from doctors on letterhead stationery, copies of medical bills, orders for military activation, and/or death certificate(s). - \\COVID-19 Related Modification: We will take any COVID-19 related issue into serious consideration when reviewing all appeals as long as the student indicates how they were impacted.
+This should be a specific plan for being able to meet the SAP standards and graduation requirements in a timely manner. - Tl not limited to, written statements from doctors on letterhead stationery, copies of medical bills, orders for military activation, and/or death certificate(s).